 Cooley’s London office has been named London Office of the Year at the British Legal Awards twice since opening in 2015.
 Cooley's London team has strengths across many of the firm's core practice areas, working on both UK and US deals in corporate/M&A; venture capital and capital markets.
 We also offer expertise in technology and life sciences transactions, IP, complex high-stakes litigation, insurance & reinsurance, product compliance & liability, tax, competition, employment, compensation & benefits, fraud, and data protection and privacy.

 Who should apply

 If you want to consider joining Cooley you will need to be stimulated by solving business and legal challenges.
-Academic excellence, requirements are a minimum 2.1 at degree level for any discipline and 320 UCAS points or equivalent, not to include points from AS levels or general studies (128 points under the new 2017 UCAS tariff), great analytical skills and a rigorous approach are essential.
+Academic excellence; requirements are a minimum 2.1 at degree level for any discipline and ABB at A level (128 UCAS points or equivalent not to include points from AS levels or general studies), great analytical skills and a rigorous approach are essential.
 You should be able to demonstrate plenty of energy, drive and determination.
-Your understanding of business and commercial considerations, in addition to client relationships should be of a good standard.
+Your understanding of business and commercial considerations, should be of a good standard.
 You will also be adaptable and capable of thinking on your feet.
 You should have developed great communication and interpersonal skills from a variety of situations.
 Understanding teamwork, evidence of leadership and seeking responsibilities are vital.
 Interesting achievements and making the most of non-academic and work experience (not necessarily all legal) opportunities will help applicants stand out.